Challenging Imposter Syndrome: a discussion about success, going viral and self-compassion

 Ce panel vise à aborder et discuter de questions telles que : comment prenons-soin de nous tout en soutenant les communautés auxquelles nous appartenons ?
 Comment exprimons-nous nos limites et créons des espaces pour l’auto-compassion ?
 Comment transportons-nous le travail émotionnel à travers nos corps ?

-(They/She: Anishinaabe, Nipissing First Nation) Olivia Shortt is a Tkarón:to-based multi-disciplinary performing artist.
-They are a multi-instrumentalist, vocalist, noisemaker, improviser, composer, sound designer, curator, and producer.
+(They/She: Anishinaabe, Nipissing First Nation) Olivia Shortt is a Tkarón:to-based multidisciplinary performing artist.
+They are multi-instrumentalist, vocalist, noisemaker, improviser, composer, sound designer, curator, and producer.

-Many highlights for Olivia include their film debut playing saxophone & acting in Atom Egoyan’s film Guest of Honour which premiered at the Venice Film Festival; their Lincoln Center (NYC) debut with the International Contemporary Ensemble and recording an album two kilometres underground with their duo Stereoscope in the SnoLAB (a Neutrino Lab in Northern Ontario, Canada).
+Many highlights for Olivia include their film debut playing saxophone & acting in Atom Egoyan’s film Guest of Honour which premiered at the Venice Film Festival; their Lincoln Center (NYC) debut with the international Contemporary Ensemble and recording and album two kilometres underground with their duo Stereoscope in the SnoLAB (a Neutrino Lab in Northern Ontario, Canada). www.olivia-shortt.com

 Yolanda Bonnell (She/Her) is a Queer 2 Spirit Ojibwe and South Asian mixed performer, playwright and poet from Fort William First Nation in Thunder Bay, ON.
 Now based in Tkarón:to, and a graduate of Humber College’s Theatre Performance program, Yolanda and Michif (Métis) artist Cole Alvis began manidoons collective; a circle of artists creating Indigenous performance.
 In February 2020, Yolanda’s recently four-time Dora nominated solo show bug was remounted at Theatre Passe Muraille.
-She has performed on stages in institutions such as the Stratford Festival, the NAC and The Cultch on the unceded Coast Salish territory.
-She was recently nominated for a Dora award for her performance in Two Odysseys: Pimooteewin/ Gállábártnit.
+She has performed on stages in institutions such as the Stratford Festival, the NAC and the Cultch on the unceded Coast Salish territory.
+She was recently nominated for a Dora award for her performance in Two Odysseys: Pimooteewin / Gállábábartnit. www.yolandabonnell.com www.manidoons.com

 Samson Bonkeabantu Brown is a sangoma, hoodoo, traditional healer and multidisciplinary artist with a primary focus on spiritual healing, ancestral veneration, trans advocacy and the arts.
 He uses the arts (acting, playwriting, stage and production managing) to create visibility for men of trans experience, educate the general public on trans issues, and to shed light on how ancestral veneration can assist with living in our purpose.